 Are your wages being garnished?
 Here are some tips on how to end it:

 A payday loan agreement is a contract.
 It’s unfair and exploitative, but it’s still legal.
 If you fail to pay, the lender or a debt collector can sue you.
 If the judge rules against you, they can garnish your wages, subject to legal limits.

 You can avoid that outcome.
 Don’t try to run or hide.
 Negotiate with your lender and consider debt consolidation or settlement.
 Avoid new payday loans: that just puts you deeper into the trap.
 If you are sued, appear when instructed and offer a payment plan.

 You can escape from payday loan debt without wage garnishment.
 It’s not easy, but it’s possible!

-If you fail to pay federal student loans the government can garnish up to 15% of your wages.
+The government can garnish up to 15% of your wages if you fail to pay federal student loans.
 Unlike private creditors, they can do it without a court order.

 The government has paused all garnishments through May 1, 2022, as part of their COVID-19 relief program.
 Garnishments may resume after that date unless the suspension is extended.

 Check your paycheck’s deductions for “Miscellaneous” or “other” deductions.
 If you aren’t sure or if you are paid by direct transfer, ask your employer’s payroll or HR department if they have received a garnishment order.